slashid/gate-examples/oauth2-openapi/README.md

 is being embraced by [organizations that are serious about security](https://www.slashid.dev/products/gate/).
 For more information on Gate, check our [documentation](https://developer.slashid.dev/docs/gate).

-Our [latest plugin for Gate](https://developer.slashid.dev/docs/gate/plugins/enforce-openapi-security) enforces all the security schemes defined in an OpenAPI specification, solving both of the problems set out above (and more).
-You can keep your OpenAPI document as your single source of truth for describing your API, and deploy Gate at the edge to make sure all of your security schemes are fully enforced before a request reaches your service.
-Did your API change?
-No problem - just roll out a new Gate deploy with the updated specification.
+By enforcing the security schemes in an OpenAPI document, our [new OpenAPI security plugin](https://developer.slashid.dev/docs/gate/plugins/enforce-openapi-security) solves both of the problems described above (and more).
+Let's see this in action.

 ## Gate in Action